getsentry/self-hosted/README.md

 ## Updating Sentry

+_You need to be on at least Sentry 9.1.2 to be able to upgrade automatically to the latest version.
+If you are not, upgrade to 9.1.2 first by checking out the [9.1.2 tag](https://github.com/getsentry/onpremise/tree/9.1.2) on this repo._

 The included `install.sh` script is meant to be idempotent and to bring you to the latest version.
 What this means is you can and should run `install.sh` to upgrade to the latest version available.
 Remember that the output of the script will be stored in a log file, `sentry_install_log-<ISO_TIMESTAMP>.txt`, which you may share for diagnosis if anything goes wrong.

 ## Resources